beNY

-Barnard Engages New York: Collaborative Partnerships to Promote Sustainable Change (or beNY for short) is an initiative at Barnard College that combines curriculum with public engagement, funded by The Andrew W. Mellon Foundation.
+Barnard Engages New York: Collaborative Partnerships to Promote Sustainable Change (or BeNY for short) is an initiative at Barnard College that combines curriculum with public engagement, funded by the Mellon Foundation.
 The grant seeks to foster long-term collaborations between Barnard faculty members and community-based organizations, most of which are located in the New York City area, and all focus on at least one of the following thematic areas:

 - Immigration and immigrant rights